-Each school in the District shall develop a comprehensive school improvement plan to address deficiencies in student performance based on analysis of students' grade-level benchmark assessments and other relevant data.
-The purpose of each plan shall be to ensure that all students meet the state assessment standards established by the State Board of Education, as well as student achievement goals established by the District.
-A cumulative review of all academic improvement plans shall also be part of the data used to develop the comprehensive school improvement plan.
-Each plan shall be developed with administrator, teacher, other school staff, parent, community, and student (when appropriate) input and shall have as one of its components a plan for a parental involvement program.
-Professional development activities are to be designed to meet the needs identified in each schools' plan.
-Each plan is to be reviewed annually and revised to meet the changing needs reflected in student data.
+Each school in the District shall develop a Arkansas comprehensive school improvement plan (ACSIP) to address deficiencies in student performance based on analysis of students' grade-level State assessments and other relevant data.
+The purpose of each ACSIP shall be to ensure that all students meet the state assessment standards established by the State Board of Education, as well as student achievement goals established by the District1.
+A cumulative review of all academic improvement plans shall also be part of the data used to develop the ACSIP.
+Each ACSIP shall be developed with administrator, teacher, other school staff, parent, community, and student (when appropriate) input and shall have as one of its components a plan for a parental involvement program2.
+Professional development activities are to be designed to meet the needs identified in each schools' ACSIP.
+Each ACSIP is to be reviewed annually and revised to meet the changing needs reflected in student data.

-Any school in the District identified by the Arkansas Department of Education as failing to meet the established levels of academic achievement on the state's criterion-referenced tests shall revise its school improvement plan.
+Any school in the District identified by the Arkansas Department of Education as failing to meet the established levels of academic achievement on the state's assessments shall revise its ACSIP3.

-The District shall develop, with appropriate staff and community input, a comprehensive District improvement plan.
-The plan shall coordinate the actions of the various comprehensive school improvement plans within the District.
-The District plan shall align District resources to help ensure all of its students attain proficiency on the Benchmark exams.
+The District shall develop, with appropriate staff and community input, a comprehensive District improvement plan (CDIP).
+The CDIP shall coordinate the actions of the various CDIPs within the District.
+The CDIP shall align District resources to help ensure all of its students attain proficiency on the State assessments4.